Control to Data Plane Interface (CDPI) Developer Guide

 NetworkControllerStreaming

-s, which represent the creation or deletion of an update to a network element’s control plane, or a ping.
-Agents respond with ControlStateNotification
+In this interface, the SDN controller sends commands to agents through ControlStateChangeRequests, which represent the creation or deletion of an update to a network element’s control plane, or a ping.
+Agents respond with ControlStateNotifications, which contain the updated control plane state, a list of statuses about pending updates, and/or a response to a ping.

-, the time for the agent to begin enacting the update.
+To create an update through a ControlStateChangeRequest, the controller uses a ScheduledControlUpdate, which wraps the update and a time_to_enact, the time for the agent to begin enacting the update.
 The controller uses this field to synchronize updates across multiple agents and identify when there are new updates that should replace existing pending ones.

 There are 4 types of updates that Spacetime issues to agents:

-- Beam updates: An update to a beam, such as an antenna or optical laser, according to the network topology that Spacetime’s solving engine has produced.
+• Beam updates: An update to a beam, such as an antenna or optical laser, according to the network topology that Spacetime’s solving engine has produced.

-- Radio updates: A cognitive engine interface for issuing updates to radio-system parameters.
+• Radio updates: A cognitive engine interface for issuing updates to radio-system parameters.

-- Flow updates: An update to a router or switch’s configuration.
+• Flow updates: An update to a router or switch’s configuration.

-- Tunnel updates: An update to establish a tunnel with encapsulation/decapsulation rules and encryption/decryption policies.
+• Tunnel updates: An update to establish a tunnel with encapsulation/decapsulation rules and encryption/decryption policies.

-For each of these updates, the controller sends a message corresponding to the update (e.g. BeamUpdate
+For each of these updates, the controller sends a message corresponding to the update (e.g. BeamUpdate), and the agent responds with a state message (e.g BeamStates) to reflect the outcome of the update.

-field allows the controller to establish multiple control plane paths to reach a network element, and each is tried in ascending order of priority.
+These state messages get sent back to the controller through ControlStateNotifications.
+The priority field allows the controller to establish multiple control plane paths to reach a network element, and each is tried in ascending order of priority.

-, which contains the ID of the intended network element and the IDs of the updates to delete.
+To delete an update through a ControlStateChangeRequest, the controller sends a ScheduledControlDeletion, which contains the ID of the intended network element and the IDs of the updates to delete.

 Beam Update and State

-s, which represent targeting commands issued to the network element.
+The BeamStates message contains the IDs of active BeamTasks, which represent targeting commands issued to the network element.

 Radio Update and State

-message contains a map of each interface on a network element to its radio-system state, including the tx_state
+The RadioStates message contains a map of each interface on a network element to its radio-system state, including the tx_state field, rx_state field, and the TDMA schedule.

 Flow Update and State

-message contains a list of active FlowRule
+The FlowState message contains a list of active FlowRules.

 Tunnel Update and State

-currently support defining an authentication algorithm (e.g. HMAC-SHA1-96) with an encrypted key and an encryption algorithm (e.g. AES-CBC 128) with an encrypted key.
+A TunnelUpdate specifies the addition or deletion of a TunnelRule, which describes encapsulation/decapsulation rules and encryption/decryption policies.
+The EncapRule defines the encapsulated source and destination’s IP address and port number, which form the tunnel’s outer header.
+Both the EncapRule and DecapRule match packets based on a PacketClassifier and have ESP (Encrypted Security Payload) parameters.
+Spacetime’s EspParameters currently support defining an authentication algorithm (e.g. HMAC-SHA1-96) with an encrypted key and an encryption algorithm (e.g. AES-CBC 128) with an encrypted key.
 In the future, we plan to support more authentication and encryption algorithms.

 Usage

-Details regarding the implementation of this interface in CDPI agents can be found in the cdpi_agent/
+Details regarding the implementation of this interface in CDPI agents can be found in the cdpi_agent/ directory.
+To gain an understanding of these concepts, we can look at the extproc_agent binary, which delegates the enactment of CDPI commands to a user-configured external process.

-A sample ScheduledControlUpdate
+A sample ScheduledControlUpdate with a FlowUpdate might resemble:

 {